microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-ExecutionTest-Plan.md

   * Update mm_annotate_shader_op_arith_table.py to annotate the new test cases with HLK GUIDS and requirements
   * Add new tests to HLK playlist

-# Test Case Implementation Priorities
-The following cases have been identified as the most important to validate first.

-* The following tests will be implemented first:
-* Initializing a vector with another.
-* Multiply all components of a vector with a scalar value
-* Add all components of a vector with a scalar value
-* Clamp all components of a vector to the range [c, t]
-* Component wise minimum between 2 vectors
-* Component wise maximum between 2 vectors
-* Component wise multiply between 2 vectors
-* Component wise add between 2 vectors
-* Subscript access, vec[i] = c

 # Shipping
 Note that because DXC and the Agility SDK are both undocked from Windows it is